Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 2 Exercises (Questions).md

 </br>

-### 2. Write out the chaos. py program (Section 1.6) and identify the parts of the program as follows:
+### 2. Write out the chaos.py program (Chapter 1) and identify the parts of the program as follows:
     • Circle each identifier.
     • Underline each expression.
     • Put a comment at the end of each line indicating the type of statement on that line (output, assignment, input, loop, etc.).